Rainy Day Unmounted Lessons

 We recommend outlining exactly what will happen if the weather goes south during a lesson appointment:

-Personally, we’ve never offered a discount for unmounted programming taught in place of a mounted lesson; we put just as much time and effort into off-the-horse lessons (if not more!) and we make sure students get their money’s worth.
+We do NOT recommend offering a discount for unmounted programming taught in place of a mounted lesson.
+This communicates that unmounted learning is less valuable, and you put just as much time and effort into off-the-horse lessons (if not more!).
+Simply make sure that students get their money’s worth.

-We’re also clear that if we’re still teaching and a student chooses not to come due to inclement weather, no refund is offered on monthly tuition.
+We’re also clear that if we’re still open for lessons and a student chooses not to come due to inclement weather, no refund is offered on monthly tuition.

 Goal #5: It should encourage flexibility and perseverance